 Your voyage will take place aboard the 5-star expedition cruise ship SH Minerva.

-Built in 2021 at a Finnish shipyard, the vessel is equipped with an ice-strengthened hull and extra-large stabilizers.
-It accommodates up to 140 guests in luxury suites.
+Built in 2022 at a Finnish shipyard, the vessel is equipped with an ice-strengthened hull and extra-large stabilizers.
+It accommodates up to 140 guests.

-Onboard facilities include a club lounge with 24-hour dining, an observation lounge for lectures and live music evenings, an outdoor infinity pool, a sauna with hot tubs offering panoramic ocean views, a spa, a gym, a main restaurant, a basecamp, and a library.
+Onboard facilities include: a club lounge with 24-hour dining, an observation lounge for lectures and live music evenings, an outdoor infinity pool, a sauna with hot tubs offering panoramic ocean views, a spa, gym, main restaurant, Basecamp, and library.

-Every cabin is equipped with a realistic flame-effect fireplace, a minibar (restocked daily), a safe, a seating area, and a private bathroom.
+In every cabin: a fireplace with a realistic flame effect, a minibar restocked daily, a safe, a seating area, and a private bathroom.

-Oceanview (20 sq.m.): two single beds or a double bed, sitting area with sofa, a flame-effect fireplace, luxurious bathroom, and panoramic windows
+Oceanview Staterooms measure 20 sq.m. and feature two single beds or a double bed, a sitting area with sofa, a flame-effect fireplace, a luxurious bathroom, and panoramic windows.

-Balcony (25 sq.m.): two single beds or a double bed, sitting area with sofa, a flame-effect fireplace, luxurious bathroom, and a private 5 sq.m. balcony
+Balcony Staterooms measure 25 sq.m. and feature two single beds or a double bed, a sitting area with a sofa, a flame-effect fireplace, a luxurious bathroom, and a 6 sq.m. private balcony.

-Suite (40 sq.m.): king-size bed, a separate living room with a flame-effect fireplace, a luxurious ensuite bathroom with a separate bathtub and walk-in shower, and a private 10 sq.m. balcony.
+Suites measure 40 sq.m. and feature a king-size bed, a separate living room with a flame-effect fireplace, a luxurious ensuite bathroom, and a 6 sq.m. private balcony.

-Premium Suite (47 sq.m.): king-size bed, a separate living room with a flame-effect fireplace, a luxurious ensuite bathroom with a separate bathtub and shower, a walk-in wardrobe, and a private 12 sq.m. balcony.
+Premium Suites measure 47 sq.m. and feature a king-size bed, a separate living room with a flame-effect fireplace, a luxurious ensuite bathroom, a spacious walk-in wardrobe, and a 12 sq.m. private balcony.

 For photography, bring a waterproof case to protect your equipment from rain or drizzle.